rosaqq/Noir/README.md

 'noir haiku @someone'--@someone a haiku
 'noir rank'------------shows your level of permission to run the commands
 'noir rek'-------------insults you, based on http://www.insultgenerator.org/
-'noir rek @some1'------same as previous one but instults @some1
+'noir rek @some1'------same as previous one but instults @some1 'noir quote'-----------returs a random quote+author
+'noir quote @some1'----same as previous but returns it to @some1

 #### how to use chatbot:
 '@Noir + message' and he will answer.